-Laser marking can be used for removal or engraving of a variety of metals.
-During removal, a thin outer coat can be removed using a laser light on anodized titanium or aluminum parts.
+Laser marking can be used for the removal or engraving of a variety of metals.
+During removal, a thin outer coat can be removed on anodized titanium or aluminum parts.
 The outer material is evaporated by the laser beam exposing the sub-layer material.
 For engraving, more material is removed to create a tangible impression on the surface, similar to mechanical engraving.